The Parish Church of St Hilda, Abbess of Hartlepool

 region and Christian heritage in general in the north east, St Hilda’s has a Visitor

 Centre, charting the history of the Church and the Headland with modern displays

 (some interactive) and welcomers on hand to guide you round and tell you more.

 2014: A Year of Hilda, celebrating the 1400th anniversary of her birth

-Click here for more details of events, and for prayer leaflets, each helping us to
+Click here for more details of what we did, and for prayer leaflets, each helping

 St Hilda's is the parish church of the Headland, a unique part of Hartlepool which